kabirsg/kabirsinghgupta/README.md

 - 👋 Hi, I’m Kabir
-- 🎓 I’m currently attending McMaster University in the Mechatronics and Biomedical Engineering program
+- 🎓 I’m currently a third year student at McMaster University in the Mechatronics and Biomedical Engineering program
 - 📫 You can reach me by sending me an email at kabirsinghgupta@gmail.com or connect with me on my LinkedIn https://www.linkedin.com/in/kabir-s-gupta/

 <!---